 Project Threadways, as a concept and idea, has been in the works for several years—taking shape in Natalie’s mind for even more.
 Last spring, the planning, learning, researching, and visioning came to life at the inaugural Project Threadways symposium, held at The Factory in April.
 Following the symposium, Project Threadways was officially established as a nonprofit 501(c)(3)—allowing us to further realize its mission of recording, studying, and exploring the history of the textile industry in The Shoals community, and the American South.
-Project Threadways continues to work in partnership with the Muscle Shoals National Heritage Area to record oral histories, expand its exhibition, offer community programming, and plan the 2020 symposium among many more exciting endeavors.
+Project Threadways continues to work in partnership with the Muscle Shoals National Heritage Area to record oral histories, expand its exhibition, offer community programming, and plan the upcoming symposium among many more exciting endeavors.

-Registration is open for the 2020 Project Threadways Symposium on November 19 – 21 at The Factory.
-Picking up where the 2019 symposium left off, the theme of this year’s symposium—“Textiles Across Time and Place: Examining a complicated past to create a more sustainable future”—places the story of textiles in our community in to a broader context by providing an overview of the timeline of textile history in the United States from the indigenous people who inhabited this area and the fibers they grew through the cotton economy of the antebellum south leading up to the Reconstruction era, sharecropping, and tenant farming.
+Registration is open for the 2021 Project Threadways Symposium on April 15 – 17 at The Factory.
+Picking up where the 2019 symposium left off, the theme of the symposium—“Textiles Across Time and Place: Examining a complicated past to create a more sustainable future”—places the story of textiles in our community in to a broader context by providing an overview of the timeline of textile history in the United States from the indigenous people who inhabited this area and the fibers they grew through the cotton economy of the antebellum south leading up to the Reconstruction era, sharecropping, and tenant farming.
 It also maps out the geography from the northeast corridor down through our region, highlighting the once-thriving textile cities and towns.

 Symposium speakers will focus on the geography of textiles, material culture, sustainable fashion, and clothing of the enslaved.
 The list of speakers includes Carrie Barske-Crawford, Jessamyn Hatcher and Thuy Lihn Tu, Dana Thomas, Katie Randall, Kate Knowles, and Julius Tillery.
 (More on each of them soon.)